 Offering complimentary products also enlarges your product catalog, another thing to consider in email marketing.
-How large your product catalog is, makes things more interesting.
+How extensive your product catalog is, makes things more interesting.

-For example, a product catalog that has lots of different options that complement specific behaviors or specific audiences you may be serving can be a way to get people back in the store.
+For example, a product catalog with many different options that complement specific behaviors or specific audiences you may be serving can be a way to get people back in the store.
 So, offering a replenishable product with your mattresses will give you a reason to pull people back in and retain that audience.

-So if you’re a reseller or have a large product offering that serves a few different audiences or some segments well, that’s a great way to think about where you’re focusing.
+So if you’re a reseller or have an extensive product offering that serves a few different audiences or some segments well, that’s a great way to think about where you’re focusing.

 What Does Your Acquisition Channel Look Like?